nmstate/nmstate.github.io/devel/yaml_api.md

-With nmstate 2.2.1+, when using Nmstate with NetworkManager backend, nmstate can creating VxLAN over unmanaged interface, if you never mention VxLAN parent in `interfafaces` section of desired state, nmstate will not convert VxLAN parent interface from unmanaged to managed.
+With nmstate 2.2.1+, when using Nmstate with NetworkManager backend, nmstate can creating VxLAN over unmanaged interface, if you never mention VxLAN parent in `interfaces` section of desired state, nmstate will not convert VxLAN parent interface from unmanaged to managed.

 For `generate configuration(gc)` mode, unmentioned VxLAN parent will not